Judge in airline fight says no to Justice Department stay

-WASHINGTON (Reuters) - The Justice Department’s fight with American Airlines AAMRQA.UL and US Airways LCC.N over whether the two carriers can merge received a blow as a judge rejected a request from the government for a delay in the case.
+WASHINGTON, Oct 1 (Reuters) - The Justice Department’s fight with American Airlines and US Airways over whether the two carriers can merge received a blow as a judge rejected a request from the government for a delay in the case.

 Judge Colleen Kollar-Kotelly turned down the request in a brief order issued on Tuesday.
 The delay had been requested because of the government shutdown.